-Teacher will SENCo will AHT will Follow the Graduated Response Cycle - assess - Meet the teacher to discuss impact of Monitor progress in Pupil plan - do - review; notes on Edukey Passport Graduated Response, 3x a year in SEND Surgeries Progress meetings and other monitoring activities Complete in-class assessments and act upon 8 findings, incl PIRA, PUMA and Behaviour Tracker Monitor Universal provision for those with SEND and feedback.
-Write a note in the Edukey Meetings Log of all Plan to address needs as part of weekly planning conversations/emails with and planning for support staff.
+Teacher will SENCo will SLT will Follow the Graduated Response Cycle - assess - Meet the teacher to discuss impact of Monitor progress in Pupil plan - do - review; notes on Edukey Passport Graduated Response, 3x a year in SEND Surgeries Progress meetings and other monitoring activities Complete in-class assessments and act upon findings, incl PIRA, PUMA and Behaviour Tracker Monitor Universal provision for those with SEND and feedback.
+Write a note in the Edukey Plan to address needs as part of weekly planning with SEND and reedback.
+Meetings Log of all conversations/emails with and planning for support staff.
 Create/research, evaluate, cost and plan provisions and interventions. family Seek guidance from the School SEN Information provisions and interventions.
 Meet parents with teachers as Report and/or the Ordinarily Available Toolkit.
 Write a note in the Edukey Meetings Log needed Write a note in the Edukey Meetings Log of all of all conversations/emails with family conversations/emails with family Meet parents with teachers as needed.